Favorite Upgrades to Our Sprinter Camper Van Buildout

 4×4 Sprinters are badass.
 I’d argue that most people don’t need one, however.
 Who wants to rally their home over stuff better traversed by a Jeep Wrangler?

 Our 2013 van is the 2WD option and we’ve driven 30,000 miles on the smooth stock tires.
 From gnarly access roads in Gooseberry Mesa in Utah to steep fire roads, we’ve covered a ton of ground with no issues.

 Still, there are times when some extra traction would help.
 When our tires started looking frayed, I researched options.
 Wildcountry, Toyo, BF Goodrich, and others were all on the table.

 In the end, I went for the ones that practically every Sprinter owner uses – the BFG 245/75/16 T/A KO2s.
 After all, no need to get creative when Sprinter Van Diaries and others can drive gnarly South American roads on their BFGs.
-I bought mine from 4WD.com and got $50 off on a set of 4, but any tire store has them, as does Amazon.

 After rumbling about for a couple months on them, I can attest that these tires are 1) grippier 2) give a better, softer ride and 3) are slightly noisier.
 Mileage after two tanks of fuel has us between 19-20 mpg, within 5% of our previous mileage.
 Worth it for increased badassity and peace of mind.

 Note: I also used black Plasti-Dip to “murder out” (see how hip to the jive I am with lingo?) the rims and front/rear Mercedes logo.
 This was purely aesthetic and I LOVE IT.
 Don’t listen to the internet claims that it takes 5+ cans to do this .
 You’ll need two and you’ll have enough to spray the neighbor’s mailbox and kid to boot.